 JJC will only request proof of citizenship status if a student is flagged by CPS.
 If the student presents an original Certificate of Naturalization or U.S. Passport, per the FSA Handbook, he/she has provided acceptable documentation.

 If the student is a U.S. Permanent Resident, refugee, or asylee, the student is asked to present the original Permanent Resident Card or I-94 (if applicable).
-Before sending the documentation for Secondary Confirmation, a FA Advisor will first re-enter the student's A# in FAA Access to the FAFSA to see if the A# will be confirmed when the FAFSA is re-sent.
-If the A# is not confirmed through re-entering it on FAA Access, copies of the necessary information are sent to the Department of Homeland Security through the Secondary Confirmation Process.
+Before sending the documentation for Secondary Confirmation, a FA Advisor will first re-enter the student's A# in FAFSA Partner Portal to see if the A# will be confirmed when the FAFSA is re-sent.
+If the A# is not confirmed through re-entering it on FAFSA Partner Portal, copies of the necessary information are sent to the Department of Homeland Security through the Secondary Confirmation Process.